-A range of personal, demographic, social, and geographical attributes impede people's access to opportunities and the use of public transport services and facilities.
+A range of personal, demographic, social, and geographical attributes impede peoples' access to opportunities and the use of public transport services and facilities.

-Those who are most likely to experience transport disadvantage include:
+Those who are most likely to experience transport disadvantage include people:

-- · disabled people - people without drivers licences, including children and the elderly
+- With disabilities and accessibility needs - Without driver licenses, including children and the elderly

-- · people with low incomes - people with physical and mental health conditions - · people in isolated rural locations - people in households with no access to private vehicles.
+- On low incomes

+- With physical and mental health conditions

+- In isolated rural locations

+- In households with no access to private vehicles.